 We prefer foods which are limited ingredient recipes here at Beanietoes, because they are generally better for sensitive animals who have issues with allergies or digestion.
 We also prefer foods which are limited in carbohydrates, because these are often allergy triggers themselves.
 Though this will depend on the individual dog.

 When scanning the ingredients lists, look for healthier veggies like sweet potatoes, pumpkin, broccoli, and carrots.
-These items are normally easier for pups to digest, and if your dog has any issues with vomiting, diarrhea, constant scratching, or hair loss, there’s a good chance that putting them on a new, limited ingredient diet will help them a lot.
+These items are normally easier for a pup’s digestive system, and if your dog has any issues with vomiting, diarrhea, constant scratching, or hair loss, there’s a good chance that putting them on a new, limited ingredient diet will help them a lot.

 If you are on a budget and need to use a dry food for cost reasons, then most of our choices should have some acceptable dry food varieties as well that you can try to mix and match.
 Alright, here are our recommendations for healthiest foods for dogs!